HOW I GOT HERE

 Perhaps the crowning achievement of “The Last Road” was Jim’s own song “The Message of the Man,” written in honor of his late father, John Gillum, a song which placed 3rd in the Gospel Music Association’s “Music in the Rockies” in 2004.

-Recently, he has honed his skills with the academic help of Berklee College of Music, where he won the Phil Spector award for songwriting in 2012.
+From 2010-2015, he attended Berklee College of Music, where he won the Phil Spector award for songwriting in 2012.
 The result of his work at Berklee was the album, “Soak it Up,” which features a healthy dose of country and rock, along with the consistent thread of a faith that has sustained him and his music over the years.
 Kind of like biscuits and gravy.